simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 2. **Granule downloading**:

+   The granule downloading process consists of two main components:

-   - The :py:class:`gedidb.CMRDataDownloader` class handles granule querying and ensures that all required products (e.g., L2A, L2B, L4A, L4C) are included for each granule ID.
+   - **CMR Data Querying**: The :py:class:`gedidb.CMRDataDownloader` class queries NASA's CMR service for GEDI granules within the specified spatial and temporal bounds.
+It retrieves granule metadata and ensures that all required products (L2A, L2B, L4A, L4C) are consistently available for each granule ID.
+A retry mechanism is implemented to handle inconsistencies across products.
-   - The :py:class:`gedidb.H5FileDownloader` class downloads `.h5` granule files for the GEDI products (L2A, L2B, L4A, L4C) within the spatial and temporal boundaries specified in `data_config.yml`.
-Each product for one granule are downloaded sequentially.
-   - Granules are stored in a designated directory for further processing.
+   - **Granule File Downloading**: The :py:class:`gedidb.H5FileDownloader` class downloads `.h5` granule files using a robust, resumable process.
+It supports partial downloads with a temporary `.part` file and only renames files to `.h5` upon successful completion.
+The class also handles network failures and retries failed downloads to ensure reliability.

+   Granules are stored in structured directories, with each granule ID having separate subdirectories containing its corresponding GEDI product files.

 3. **Data processing**:

+   The processing pipeline efficiently handles GEDI granules by downloading, parsing, filtering, and merging data in parallel.

+   - **Parallel Processing**:

-   - The granule downloading as well as the processing is done in parallel, each future is processing data of a temporal tile defined in the `data_config.yml`.
-The number of workers from the `parallel_engine` define how many granules are processed at the same time.
+     - Both granule downloading and processing are performed concurrently.
+     - Each worker processes data for a **temporal tile** as defined in `data_config.yml`.
+     - The number of workers is controlled by the `parallel_engine` setting, determining how many granules are processed simultaneously.

+   - **Granule Parsing & Quality Filtering**:

-   - Each granule is parsed and processed by the :py:class:`gedidb.GEDIGranule` class, which applies quality filtering based on flags like sensitivity and degrade status.
-See :ref:`fundamentals-filters` for more details on the different filters applied.
+     - Each granule is parsed and processed by the :py:class:`gedidb.GEDIGranule` class.
+     - Quality filtering is applied using flags such as **sensitivity** and **degrade status**.
+     - For more details on filtering criteria, refer to :ref:`fundamentals-filters`.

+   - **Data Merging & Structuring**:

-   - Data from different products is merged using shot numbers as the primary key, resulting in a unified dataset per granule.
+     - GEDI products (L2A, L2B, L4A, L4C) are merged using **shot numbers** as the primary key.
+     - The merging process ensures that only granules containing all required products are retained.
+     - The resulting unified dataset is prepared for writing to **TileDB**.

 4. **Database writing**:

+   The processed GEDI data is written to a **TileDB database**, ensuring efficient storage and retrieval.

-   - Processed data is stored in either a local or s3-based tileDB database across different fragments.
+   - **Data Storage**: Processed data is stored in either a local or S3-based TileDB database, distributed across different fragments.
-   - The processed data is split up into spatial chunks defined in the `data_config.yml` file, and each chunk is stored in a separate fragment in the database.
+   - **Spatial Chunking**: The data is partitioned into spatial chunks as defined in `data_config.yml`, with each chunk stored in a separate fragment.
+   - **Writing Process**:

+     - **Validation**: The :py:meth:`_validate_granule_data` method ensures required dimensions and critical variables are present before writing.
+     - **Coordinate Preparation**: The :py:meth:`_prepare_coordinates` method extracts dimension data (e.g., time, latitude, longitude).
+     - **Variable Extraction**: The :py:meth:`_extract_variable_data` method separates scalar and profile variables for structured storage.
+     - **TileDB Writing**: The :py:meth:`_write_to_tiledb` method writes data with a retry mechanism to handle potential failures.

+   - **Metadata & Optimization**:

-   - Metadata is added to the database to facilitate easy querying and retrieval of data.
+     - Metadata is stored alongside the data to support efficient querying.
-   - After processing all granules, the database is optimized for efficient querying and data retrieval by consolidation.
-The consolidation plan can be defined in the `data_config.yml` file.
+     - After all granules are processed, the database undergoes **consolidation** to optimize query performance.
+The consolidation strategy can be configured in `data_config.yml`.

 Advanced customization options
 ------------------------------